Samiracaliii/weight-loss-dashboard/README.md

 ---

-This project is part of my portfolio as I transition into data analysis.
-Feedback is welcome!
+This project is part of my data analytics portfolio as I transition into the field.
+It showcases my ability to:
+- Work with structured datasets
+- Use BI tools to extract meaningful trends
+- Tell a visual story with health-related data

+  **Feedback is always welcome!**